 Can you use bleach in a pressure washer?
 Though it may seem like a good way to get rid of mold and clean things faster, you shouldn’t put bleach in a pressure washer.
 It will damage your equipment.
 Using a bleach solution might be doable, but even then, it’s tricky.

 Even if the walls are dirty and grimy as can be, putting bleach in your pressure washer is not a wise choice.
+It’s probably better to use either dish soap or laundry soap.
+Or better you can come up with your own diy pressure washer soap.
 If you’re thinking about bleaching your stuff, here’s what you need to know….

 Can You Use Bleach In A Pressure Washer?